wenyue-gu/ZeldaGame/doc/plan/DESIGN_PLAN.md

 #### Game View
 ##### Game State View(JavaFX.Scene):
 abstract _GameStateController_: implements the overall control of game state.
-It initializes the main view for the game state in its own initialization phasse. abstract _GameStateView_() extends _JavaFX.scene_: defines the basic behaviors of the main view method.
+It initializes the main view for the game state in its own initialization phase. abstract _GameStateView_() extends _JavaFX.scene_: defines the basic behaviors of the main view method.
 This should be the only method public to the rest of the application.
 ##### Map View:
 abstract _MapController_(boolean fixed): implements the listeners to backend.
-It initializes the main view for the game state in its own initialization phasse.
+It initializes the main view for the game state in its own initialization phase.
 If _fixed_ is true, thus the construction of the map remains the same throughout the game. abstract _MapView_: defines the basic behaviors of visualizing the map

 ##### Agent View:
 abstract _AgentController_: mainly implements the agent listener to the backend and manage the communication between the rest of the application with its corresponding AgentView.
-It initializes the main view for the game state in its own initialization phasse. abstract _AgentView_: defines the basic behaviors of Agent View
+It initializes the main view for the game state in its own initialization phase. abstract _AgentView_: defines the basic behaviors of Agent View
 ###### Playable Agent View
 abstract _PlayableAgentController_ extends AgentController